-The implementation stage, which started upon the entry into force of REMIT, is expected to be completed in the second half of 2014.
-In the operational stage, the Agency is expected to perform the following tasks:
+In the operational stage, which starts in 2015 following the entry into force of the Implementing Acts on 7 January, the Agency is expected to perform the following tasks:

-- 1. Operate the European register of wholesale energy market participants, to be fed with registration data collected by NRAs in their national registers; - 2.
-Operate and maintain the IT-system, the procedures and the protocols for the collection and analysis of the data and other information required for the market monitoring purposes; - 3.
-Collect the trade and fundamental data, to be reported by market participants and other reporting parties, directly or through reporting channels, and other data (e.g. meteorological data) which is required for monitoring wholesale energy markets activities;
+1. Operate the European register of wholesale energy market participants, to be fed with registration data collected by NRAs in their national registers;

+2. Operate and maintain the IT-system, the procedures and the protocols for the collection and analysis of the data and other information required for the market monitoring purposes;

+3. Collect the trade and fundamental data, to be reported by market participants and other reporting parties, directly or through reporting channels, and other data (e.g. meteorological data) which is required for monitoring wholesale energy markets activities;

-- 4. Establish a mechanism to share collected data with NRAs, competent financial authorities of the MSs, national competition authorities, the European Securities and Markets Authority (ESMA) and other relevant authorities; - 5.
-Monitor trading activities in wholesale energy products to detect instances of suspected market abuse (market manipulation, attempted market manipulation and insider trading); - 6.
-Notify instances of suspected market abuse to NRAs and/or other competent authorities, at national or EU level as the case might be, for investigation and enforcement; - 7.
-Coordinate investigations carried out by NRAs and other competent authorities when they are conducted at super-national level; - 8.
-Produce reports on trading in wholesale energy markets and on the monitoring activities performed by the Agency, as required by REMIT, or otherwise determined; - 9.
-Take all necessary measures to prevent any misuse of, and unauthorised access to the information maintained in its systems.
+4. Establish a mechanism to share collected data with NRAs, competent financial authorities of the MSs, national competition authorities, the European Securities and Markets Authority (ESMA) and other relevant authorities;

+5. Monitor trading activities in wholesale energy products to detect instances of suspected market abuse (market manipulation, attempted market manipulation and insider trading);

+6. Notify instances of suspected market abuse to NRAs and/or other competent authorities, at national or EU level as the case might be, for investigation and enforcement;

+7. Coordinate investigations carried out by NRAs and other competent authorities when they are conducted at super-national level;

+8. Produce reports on trading in wholesale energy markets and on the monitoring activities performed by the Agency, as required by REMIT, or otherwise determined;

+9. Take all necessary measures to prevent any misuse of, and unauthorised access to the information maintained in its systems.

-The Agency's assessment indicates that in the operational stage significantly larger staff than foreseen in the Fiche Financière is required for the Agency to be able to fulfil the tasks assigned to it under REMIT.
+The Agency's assessment indicates that in the operational stage significantly more staff than foreseen in the Fiche Financière is required for the Agency to be able to fulfil the tasks assigned to it under REMIT.
 This is due to:

-- The additional tasks assigned to the Agency during the legislative process and not envisaged in the Commission's proposal; - The sheer scale and complexity of the Agency's monitoring activities, which have become evident with the detailed definition of the trading and fundamental data to be reported and collected by the Agency.
+- The additional tasks assigned to the Agency during the legislative process and not envisaged in the Commission's proposal;

+- The sheer scale and complexity of the Agency's monitoring activities, which have become evident with the detailed definition of the trading and fundamental data to be reported and collected by the Agency.